 Sleeping on the ground isn’t always the most comfortable, even with a great sleeping pad.
 You may want the extra elevation a cot gives.
 Maybe your back complains bitterly when it nestles against rocks.
 Or maybe you just enjoy sleeping in cots more.

-But most camping cots are pretty heavy, so any comfort you gain while asleep, you could most definitely lose when on the move!
+But even many of the best camping cots are pretty heavy, so any comfort you gain while asleep, you could most definitely lose when on the move!
 The best backpacking cots are at least as comfortable as your standard car camping cot but are also really lightweight (like in the 2lb to 5lb range).

 As far as I’m concerned, there’s only a handful of contenders: